Julian Priestley: Biography

-The Secretariat of the European Parliament is the administrative body of the European Parliament headed by a Secretary-General.
+The Secretariat of the European Parliament is the administration of the European Parliament headed by a Secretary-General.
 It is based in the Kirchberg district of Luxembourg and around the Brussels-Luxembourg Station in Brussels and employs 4000 officials.
-As Secretary General, Priestley was the most senior British EU civil servant.
+As Secretary General, Priestley was the most senior EU civil servant, and the most senior British one ever.
 Priestley was appointed Knight Commander of the Order of St Michael and St George in the 2007 Birthday Honours.
 He was asked to participate in the second Irish referendum campaign on the Lisbon Treaty.
 Priestley is the author of Six Battles That Shaped Europe's Parliament (2008).
 He died of cancer on 22 April 2017, aged 66.

+Priestley's impact on the European Union in general and the European Parliament in particular was subject to academic attention, notably an article by Martin Westlake describing him as a "consequential" civil servant.

+Memorial Lecture

-In his memory, an annual Juilian Priestley lecture was established by former colleagues of his and is hosted by the UK European Movement.
-The first lecture was given in 2018 by Richard Corbett MEP, the second in 2019 by the TUC General Secretary Frances O'Grady and the third in 2021 (postponed from 2020 due to Covid) by former Irish diplomat Bobby McDonagh, and the fourth in 2022 by the former Green MEP Molly Scott Cato (hosted by Jan Royall at Somerville college Oxford).
+In his memory, an annual Julian Priestley lecture was established by former colleagues of his and is hosted by the UK European Movement.
+The first lecture was given in 2018 by the Labour Leader in the European Parliament, Richard Corbett MEP, the second in 2019 by the TUC General Secretary Frances O'Grady and the third in 2021 (postponed from 2020 due to Covid) by former Irish diplomat Bobby McDonagh, the fourth in 2022 by the former Green MEP Molly Scott Cato (hosted by Jan Royall at Somerville college Oxford), the fifth was by Alastair Campbell on 11 May 2023 at Europe House in London, the sixth by Anette Dittert on 7 May 2024 at University College London and the seventh (again hosted by Jan Royall) at Somerville College Oxford by the journalist Jonathan Freedland.